What is Tibetan Tai-Chi?

 Known around the world under many names, (taichi, taiji, tai-chi and sometimes Qigong, qi-gong, Shaolin boxing, etc), this form has many variants but only one original form based on the movement of animals in nature.
-Garuda teaches the oldest known form of tai chi which incorporates precise methods of breathing, weight distribution, energy circulation, and fluidity.
+Garuda teaches the oldest known form of tai chi (not Yang, Wu, Chen, etc.) which incorporates precise methods of breathing, weight distribution, energy circulation, and fluidity.
 Master Liu Siong (Count Willem Reeders) brought this teaching to the west after training from an early age in China.

 Developed over six centuries ago, Tibetan Taichi is a scientific method of physical and mental conditioning, consisting of a unique series of fluid and synchronized movements performed in slow motion in conjunction with a system of deep breathing.
 Breath is the basis of Tibetan tai chi, as it is of life.
 Because this technique involves no straining or jerking, but a slow progressive increase in effort, it is suitable for anyone who wants to improve their health and athletic performance, while increasing their resistance to injury.
 Only patience and consistency matter.
 Your level of fitness will not prevent you from beginning and can only improve with practice!